DIPlib/diplib/src/documentation/viewer.md

   The histogram also indicates the value of the operating point and the current mapping range.

+4. **Status bar**

+  The status bar gives the current pixel value, and shows option values after you change them.

 Interaction occurs mainly within the main visualization window, and depends on where it occurs